harryrobotics/Raspberry-Pi-Zero-Teensy-Communication/README.md

 2. Once Raspbian is flashed, open up the boot partition (in Windows Explorer, Finder etc) and add to the bottom of the `config.txt` file `dtoverlay=dwc2` on a new line, then save the file.

+3. Create a file name ssh with no extension.
+You can create a notepad file and remove .txt extension.

-3. If using a recent release of Jessie (Dec 2016 onwards), then create a new file simply called ssh in the SD card as well.
+4. If using a recent release of Jessie (Dec 2016 onwards), then create a new file simply called ssh in the SD card as well.
 By default SSH is now disabled so this is required to enable it.
 Remember - Make sure your file doesn't have an extension (like .txt etc)!

-4. Finally, open up the `cmdline.txt`.
+5. Finally, open up the `cmdline.txt`.
 Be careful with this file, it is very picky with its formatting!
 Each parameter is seperated by a single space (it does not use newlines).
 Insert `modules-load=dwc2,g_ether` after `rootwait`.
-To compare, an edited version of the `cmdline.txt` file at the time of writing, can be found here.

-5. That's it, eject the SD card from your computer, put it in your Raspberry Pi Zero and connect it via USB to your computer.
+6. That's it, eject the SD card from your computer, put it in your Raspberry Pi Zero and connect it via USB to your computer.
 It will take up to 90s to boot up (shorter on subsequent boots).
 It should then appear as a USB Ethernet device.
 You can SSH into it using  `raspberrypi.local` as the address.

 >username: pi